-The system board incorporates a PCI-to-IDE interface that complies with the AT Attachment Interface with Extensions.
+The system board incorporates a PCI-to-IDE interface that complies with the AT attachment interface.
+This interface includes the original IDE (ATA) interface with extensions for Ultra DMA-33.
 The Intel PIIX4 chipset module contains the controller for the PCI Bus Master IDE interface.
 The PIIX4 module allows concurrent operations on the PCI and IDE buses.
-(Refer to "Chip Set Control" on page 7 for further information on the PIIX4 module.)
+(Refer to "Chip Set Control" on page 9 for further information on the PIIX4 module.)

-The primary and secondary IDE busses are routed to two connectors on the system board.
-A total of four IDE devices can be attached to the two IDE system board connectors using ribbon cables.
+The primary and secondary IDE buses are routed to two connectors on the system board.
+A total of four IDE or EIDE devices can be attached to the two IDE system board connectors using ribbon cables.
+(However, the number of devices that can be installed is limited by the number of available drive bays.)
 The IDE devices receive their power through separate, four-position power cables containing +5 V, +12 V, and ground (GND) voltage.

-On each IDE connector, one IDE device is designated as the primary (master) device, and the other device is designated as the secondary (subordinate) device.
-These designations are determined by switch or jumper settings on each IDE device.
+On each IDE connector, one device is designated as the primary (master) device, and the other device is designated as the secondary (subordinate) device.
+These designations are determined by switch or jumper settings on each device.
 A functional primary device must be present on each IDE connector for a secondary device to be recognized on that same IDE connector.
-Care must be taken to ensure that the jumpers on the IDE devices installed in the system correctly identify them as either primary or secondary devices.
+Care must be taken to ensure that the jumpers on the devices installed in the system correctly identify them as either primary or secondary devices.
 Otherwise, some of the devices might not be recognized by the system.
 There is no performance impact between a primary device and a secondary device of the same type on the same IDE connector.

-A bootable IDE hard disk drive can be installed on either IDE connector.
+A bootable IDE or EIDE hard disk drive can be installed on either IDE connector.
 A bootable hard disk is one which has an active partition with an operating system installed on it.